kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 With Gatsby, this is easy.
 I'll give you a really high level overview of how it works:

-You can specify one or multiple datasources - such as a CMS like Wordpress, simple files in markdown format, and other data in the form of JSON, YAML, CSV, or APIs.
+You can specify one or multiple datasources - such as a CMS like Wordpress, markdown files, and other data in the form of JSON, YAML, CSV, or APIs.
 You can then query these datasources and pull them into your code in a structured manner.
 This can be useful if you want to automate adding posts, projects, or images to your website.

-Let me give you a concrete example of a markdown file which contains project information.
+Here's an example of a markdown file:

 ```markdown
 ---